wickworks/witchdice/README.md

 - when you show up with a room in the url, automatically join that room instead of just filling it in

+- only process the monster srd once we enter 5e mode
 - rename the party roll/action stuff to make it more consistant
 - validation for damage number inputs
 - Firbase-side validate room/person name; must be length X & are only letters